 There is another aspect of the Paris Agreement that is unclear.
 This concerns how the ‘Paris limit’ might be exceeded.
-For the following example, assume that ‘well below 2 degrees Celsius’ means the more specific ‘below 1.75 degrees Celsius’.
-Consider these two scenarios:
+For the following example, assume the limit is 2.0°C. Consider these two scenarios:

-Scenario 1 Earth’s Energy Imbalance keeps GMST at 1.7C for the rest of the century.
+- Scenario 1 Earth’s Energy Imbalance keeps GMST at 1.9°C for the rest of the century starting now.

 Both scenarios will be compliant with the Paris Agreement, but the differences are:

-3 During the years 2021 to 2090, in Scenario 1, climate feedbacks will increase the Earth’s Energy Imbalance.
-These feedbacks include carbon-cycle feedbacks such as increased fires, decomposing permafrost or other feedbacks such as albedo change due to reduced ice cover.
+- 3 During the years 2021 to 2090, in Scenario 1, climate feedbacks will increase the Earth’s Energy Imbalance.
+These feedbacks include carbon-cycle feedbacks such as increased fires, decomposing organic matter in thawed permafrost.
+There will also be non-carbon feedbacks such as albedo change due to reduced ice cover.
 Several of these feedbacks are poorly represented in climate models.

-It should be clear that scenario 2 is preferable to scenario 1.
+Scenario 2 is clearly preferable to scenario 1 but both are compliant with the Paris Agreement.
 This has important implications for policies on short term climate pollutants, such as methane or CO2 when Carbon Capture and Storage is used (see below).